-You may enroll in any Medicare Advantage (MA) plan available in your county of residence.
-As of January 1, 2021, Beneficiaries with existing ESRD are also eligible to join a MA or MAPD plan.
+You may enroll in Medicare Advantage (MA) plans available in your county of residence.
+Some MA plans may have qualifying requirements.
+Beneficiaries with existing ESRD are also eligible to join a MA or MAPD plan.
 If you are already in a plan before you develop ESRD, you may stay in that plan.
 You may enroll in a Part D drug plan whether you can join an Advantage plan or not.